aws-cloudformation/cloudformation-cli/README.md

 ### Command: submit

-To submit resource providers package for registration, use the `submit` command.
-This will prepare necessary artifacts to register a resource AWS account.
+To register a resource provider, use the `submit` command.
+This will prepare necessary artifacts to register a resource in your AWS account.

 ```bash
 cfn submit